 Nobody’s skincare routine is perfect.
-After all, taking care of your skin, choosing the right products and following up on them regularly is no easy task.
+After all, choosing the right products and following up on them regularly is no easy task.
 It’s natural to make a few mistakes here and there in your skincare journey.
-And nobody has it all figured out, even when it appears like they have.
+Nobody has it all figured out.

-That being said, there are a couple of skincare mistakes which are a constant problem for most people.
-You could even call them universal, because all of us have made them at some point on our skincare journey.
-By addressing them and helping you fix them, your skincare routine will be back on track and the long-desired results we all crave will be on your way.
+That being said, there are a couple of major skincare mistakes that are a constant problem for many people.
+We've all made them at some point.
+But by addressing and fixing them, your skincare routine will be better than ever, and you'll get those long-desired results you crave.

-This article will explore exactly _ skincare mistakes and give you tips on how to fix them in the future.
+This article will explore all the skincare mistakes you might be making and give you tips on how to fix them.

 Without further ado, let’s start busting some skincare myths.